JOIN PES NOW

 Discussion and Closure Format

 When preparing a discussion or closure, follow the same guidelines used for the preparation of a PES technical work (see Part 4 of the Author’s Kit).
 Note, however, that discussions and closures do not contain abstracts, keywords, and biographies.
-Discussions and closures are considered final drafts that, upon acceptance by the EIC, are ready to be printed without further content changes.
+Discussions and closures are considered final drafts that, upon acceptance by the EIC, are ready to be published without further content changes.

 The name and affiliation (including city and country) of each discusser or closer and the title of the discussion or closure must appear on the manuscript.